yuyasugano/eks_kubernetes/README.md

-# AWS EKS test deployment with kubectl
+# AWS EKS test deployment with eksctl and kubectl

 ## yaml file